-Through consultations, issues for inclusion within the EIA will be identified and recorded.
-Consultations will take the form of telephonic interviews and personal interviews with affected and surrounding landowners, key I&APs and stakeholders to inform them of the proposed project and to record their comments.
+Through consultations, issues for inclusion within the EIA were identified and recorded.
+Consultations were in the form of telephonic interviews and personal interviews with affected and surrounding landowners, key I&APs and stakeholders to inform them of the proposed project and to record their comments.